beeminder/road/README.md

 - Mini-editor for goal creation
 - Replace table checkmarks with proper icons and implement auto-enable on click.

+- DONE: "Schedule a break" functionality (options: insert or overwrite)
+- FIXED: Bug: when you drag a knot and it bumps into another knot it loses the slope it was supposed to be keeping fixed
 - DONE (Shown in the table header): Show the rate units somewhere
 - DONE (Selection mechanism for knots, dots and roads) Try out ways to "freeze" selection of roads, knots and dots to preserve highlighting of corresponding table entries.
 - DONE (handled through the selection interface) Inverse of autoscroll so you know what part of the graph you're editing when you edit road matrix rows